Adirondack Nature Trails

 Backcountry Hiking Trails:These trails are rough and often narrow paths, often involving a major change in elevation to reach the summit of one of the Adirondacks’ hundreds of mountains.
 Not all backcountry hiking trails involve a mountain climb.
-Some access a particular landscape feature, like the Black Pond Trail at the Paul Smiths VIC, which loops around Black Pond.
+Some access a particular landscape feature, like the Black Pond Trail at the Paul Smith's College VIC, which loops around Black Pond.
 Some backcountry hiking trails provide opportunities to view wildlife, plants, and geological structures that may not be readily available on walking trails.
-For example, some of the backcountry trails at the Paul Smiths VIC provide access to interesting geological features, such as kettle ponds, eskers, and glacial erratics.
+For example, some of the backcountry trails at the Paul Smith's College VIC provide access to interesting geological features, such as kettle ponds, eskers, and glacial erratics.
 Hiking boots are recommended.
-Some backcountry trails are used as cross-country ski or snow shoe trails in the winter months.
+Some backcountry trails are used as cross-country ski or snowshoe trails in the winter months.

 Mountain Biking/Cross Country Ski Trails:These are trails created for and by mountain bikers and/or cross-country skiers.
-Some are also used as snowshoe trails.
+Some are also used as cross country ski trails.
 An example is the Jackrabbit Trail from Keene through Lake Placid and Saranac Lake to Paul Smiths, with many side trails and loops.
-Mountain biking trails can be rich in plant and animal life, but they may not be congenial for nature walking, especially when well-used by cyclists, since the botanist or birder must be constantly vigilant for oncoming cycle traffic.
+Mountain biking trails can be rich in plant and animal life, but they may not be congenial for nature walking, especially when heavily used by cyclists, since the botanist or birder must be constantly vigilant for oncoming bikes.

 This website focuses on a subset of walking trails: those trails that are most congenial for people whose goal is the study and enjoyment of Adirondack habitats and the plants, wildlife, and fungi that flourish in them.